In the images below you can click "View on Google Maps".

 On the website of the Peterhof Museum, you can watch a live stream from the Grand Cascade and several videos with online tours.
 The comments are in Russian, so you will have to make up your own story if that's not your language...

-The first Palace he built was Monplaisir Palace, overseeing the Gulf of Finland.
+Peterhof isn't just one palace, but a collection of architectural gems.
+The first to be built was Monplaisir Palace, overseeing the Gulf of Finland.

-Oranienbaum became the summer residence of Grand Duke Peter Fedorovitch, the nephew and heir of Empress Elizabeth, in 1743.
-It was the residence of the "young court", meaning the Grand Duke and his wife, the later Catherine the Great.
+It was the residence of the "young court", meaning the Grand Duke and his wife, the future Catherine the Great.
 Catherine had her first extramarital affairs here.

 Kuskovo Palace is one of the first great summer country estates build for members of the Russian nobility, the Sheremetev family.